wheleph/wheleph.github.io/_posts/2015-06-27-on-rabbitmq-automatic-ack-and-reliable-message-processing.markdown

 ---
-layout: default
+layout: post
-title: "test1"
+title: On RabbitMQ automatic acknowledgement and reliable message processing.
 ---

-# Rabbit MQ automatic acknowledgement
+# RabbitMQ automatic acknowledgement

 One common task when working with RabbitMQ is asynchronous consumption of messages from a given queue.
 RabbitMQ Java client library (`com.rabbitmq:amqp-client`) allows you to do that via set of overloaded methods `com.rabbitmq.client.Channel.basicConsume`.
 Here's an example: